 Every time you review a medication you empower patients!

-19021 patients taking Medicines used for Diabetes Type 2 were asked how effective they found their medicine.
-78% felt that Medicines used for Diabetes Type 2 was very / extremely effective, while 16% found it to be only somewhat effective.
-This means that 6% felt that Medicines used for Diabetes Type 2 had only a slight or very little effect.
+20131 patients who were using Medicines used for Diabetes Type 2 were asked how effective they found their medicine.
+79% were very positive about Medicines used for Diabetes Type 2 answering that they were very / extremely effective, however 16% felt Medicines used for Diabetes Type 2 was only somewhat effective.
+Unfortunately 5% of the patients asked felt Medicines used for Diabetes Type 2 had only a slight or very little effect for them.

-We asked 19096 patients taking Medicines used for Diabetes Type 2 just how bothered they were by side effects?
-85% of those we asked this too reported feeling they were not at all or only slightly bothered by side effects, yet 10% of patients asked said they felt somewhat bothered from Medicines used for Diabetes Type 2.
-This leaves 5% of the patients we asked who were using Medicines used for Diabetes Type 2 still felt very or extremely bothered from side effects when they were taking Medicines used for Diabetes Type 2.
+We asked 20207 patients taking Medicines used for Diabetes Type 2 how bothered they were by side effects from taking Medicines used for Diabetes Type 2?
+Of those asked 85% reported that they were not at all or only slightly bothered by any side effects, while 10% of those asked reported feeling somewhat bothered.
+Meaning that sadly 5% of patients using Medicines used for Diabetes Type 2 felt very or extremely bothered by the side effects of taking Medicines used for Diabetes Type 2.

-In a recent patient survey, we asked 19097 patients how confident they felt about taking Medicines used for Diabetes Type 2?
-84% felt either very or extremely confident when it came to taking Medicines used for Diabetes Type 2. while 13% responded that they were only slightly confident leaving 3% of the patients we asked responded feeling only slightly confident when taking Medicines used for Diabetes Type 2.
+A patient survey asked 20208 patients just how confident they felt about taking Medicines used for Diabetes Type 2?
+85% replied postivly that they felt either very or extremely confident when it came to taking Medicines used for Diabetes Type 2.
+12% of the patients replied they were only slightly confident, while 3% of them responded feeling only slightly confident when it came to taking Medicines used for Diabetes Type 2.

-When we asked 18210 patients to what extent they felt that the benefits of their medicine outweighed its disadvantages a group of 77% of them replied that they felt to a large or even extreme extent that the advantages of taking Medicines used for Diabetes Type 2 outweighed any disadvantages.
-14% of the patients however felt this to a moderate extent leaving 10% who felt this was true to only a small extent or even felt not at all.
+Surveying 19312 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Diabetes Type 2) outweighed its disadvantages.
+A group of 77% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Diabetes Type 2 may have.
+14% of the patients felt this and a reduced level and reported feeling only a moderate extent.
+At the bottom of the scale were 9% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.